Responsive Menu

 Woman with head in hands at steering wheel with migraine

-However, people will respect you for setting boundaries and creating limits that allow you to stay at your best and in the end don’t take you out of commission.
-I often have to think, I may not want to step out of this commitment or task, but if I don’t what will happen as a result?
+However, people will respect you for setting boundaries and creating limits that allow you to stay at your best and, ultimately, not take you out of commission.
+I often have to think, I may not want to step out of this commitment or task, but if I don’t, what will happen?
 Will I miss even more?
 Will I be asking more from others?
 How will this affect my family?
 The answers to these questions help me to move in the right direction.

 Support System to Decrease Symptoms

-When the pain is high and it is hard for me to think, I need good people around me to help think clearly or work through these decisions.
-There have been times at work specifically that I desperately wanted to make it through the day and/or school event.
+The Will Erwin Headache Research Foundation explains that your support system helps you through the most difficult times with migraine.
+When the pain is high, and it is hard for me to think, I need good people around me to help me think clearly or work through these decisions.
+At work, I desperately wanted to make it through the day and/or school events.
 However, I had to listen to my teammate, school nurse, and other staff as a voice of reason.
-There are times you cannot do the things you want to do and in those times you have to make peace with letting go.
+Sometimes you cannot do what you want to do, and in those times, you must make peace with letting go.

 Learn through me, friends.
 Pushing yourself won’t win you anything or achieve big goals.
-In the end it may cause others more stress in addition to your own.
+In the end, it may cause others more stress than your own.
 So, as hard as it is, take the time when you need it.
 Come back stronger and focus on moving forward.
 That strength and positivity can be your mantra.
 The people who love and respect you will still be there to support you.

 Sign it's ok to take a break: migraines and stress note